borntofrappe/the-nature-of-code/README.md

 - `maxHeight` describes an upper boundary for the vertical dimension of the bell's curve.
 This is used to avoid cropping the line at the top of the window

-- the mapping function works similarly to the method available in the [processing library](https://github.com/processing/p5.js/blob/main/src/math/calculation.js#L450), adapting a value from an input to an output range
+- the mapping function works similarly to the method available in the [processing library](https://github.com/processing/p5.js/blob/main/src/math/calculation.js#L450), adapting a value from an range to range

 ### Custom distribution